 How does Edward Jones determine my cost basis?

-For equities and fixed-income securities, Edward Jones uses the first-in, first-out cost method, unless:
+For equities and fixed-income securities, Edward Jones uses a lot relief method of first-in, first-out (FIFO) and a cost basis method of original lot cost, unless:

 - You direct us, at the time of the sale, to sell specific shares; or